greatscottgadgets/hackrf/host/README.md

 * cmake-2.8.12.1 or more see http://www.cmake.org/cmake/resources/software.html
 * libusbx-1.0.18 or more see http://sourceforge.net/projects/libusbx/files/latest/download?source=files
-* Install Windows driver for AirSpy hardware or use Zadig see http://sourceforge.net/projects/libwdi/files/zadig
+* Install Windows driver for HackRF hardware or use Zadig see http://sourceforge.net/projects/libwdi/files/zadig
-  - If you want to use Zadig  select AirSpy USB device and just install/replace it with WinUSB driver.
+  - If you want to use Zadig  select HackRF USB device and just install/replace it with WinUSB driver.

 >**Note for Windows build:**
- You shall always execute airspy_tools from Windows command shell and not from Cygwin or Mingw shell because on Cygwin/Mingw Ctrl C is not managed correctly and especially for airspy_rx the Ctrl C(abort) will not stop correctly and will corrupt the file.
+ You shall always execute hackrf_tools from Windows command shell and not from Cygwin or Mingw shell because on Cygwin/Mingw Ctrl C is not managed correctly and especially for hackrf_transfer the Ctrl C(abort) will not stop correctly and will corrupt the file.

 ###For Cygwin: